compute-io/median/README.md

 #### median( arr[, options] )

 Computes the median of an `array`.
-For unsorted primitive `arrays`,
+For unsorted primitive number `arrays`,

 ``` javascript
 var unsorted = [ 5, 3, 2, 4 ];